Le36/PasteBag/README.md

 and having much lesser features.

 Main features include uploading pastes and viewing them.
-There will also be support for user accounts, to have possibility to edit or delete created pastes.
+There will also be support for user accounts, to have possibility to delete created pastes.

 # Features #